Gozala/eventual/Readme.md

 ## Travel through time

-You can decorate any function, allowing it to take a mixture of eventuals and normal values.
+You can decorate any function, allowing it to take a mixture of eventual and normal values.
 When all of the arguments are fulfilled, the function will be invoked with the fulfilled values.

-    var eventuallyReadFile = eventual(readFile);
+    var eventuallyConcatFiles = eventual(concatFiles);
     var eventuallyProcessFile = eventual(processFile);

+    var foo = readFile('foo.txt');
+    var bar = readFile('bar.txt');
-    var contents = eventuallyReadFile('foo.txt');
+    var concatenated = eventuallyConcatFiles(foo, bar);
-    var processed = eventuallyProcessFile(contents);
+    var processed = eventuallyProcessFile(concatenated, 'markdown');

+There you have it!
 Completely asyncronous operations from syncronous functions used in a syncronous style!